NeoPhi/amazing/README.md

 Framework for playing with maze generation and solving algorithms.

+Right now the focus is on creating a maze solving algorithm, see below for examples.
+The results are displayed on a central server that solvers connect to which allows everyone to develop and test on their own laptops beforehand.

 ## Central server

 The central server maintains the list of maze generators and solvers and coordinates sending a generate maze to a solver and displaying the solution.